snaggle-ai/openapi-mcp-server/README.md

 - Currently supports OpenAPI v3.1 specs only
 - Response handling is optimized for JSON/text responses
-- File uploads not yet supported
+- File uploads support local files only (no remote URLs)
 - Streaming responses not yet implemented

 ## Development